neodesys/MineDigger/README.md

 ### Folders

 Repository root folder contains the following sub-directories:

+- */android* contains all configuration files needed to build the game for Android.

 - */ext* contains any external library source code and/or binaries.
 Each third-party library is provided in its own sub-directory containing its